KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 }
 ```

-Personally, I wouldn't include 3rd-party styling at all, as the more style dependencies your project includes, the more complex your project's styling becomes, especially if they aren't using a similar component-based architecture.
+Personally, I wouldn’t include 3rd-party styling at all, as the more style dependencies your project includes, the more complex your project’s styling becomes, especially if they aren’t using a similar component-based architecture.
 If you must use 3rd-party components, make sure that they have a clean, semantic DOM structure that can be styled intuitively.
 Then, you can style 3rd-party components just like any other component.

 ## Conclusion

 React components can be styled in Sass in an efficient, flexible, and maintainable way by using a proper organizational structure, such as SMACSS and the 7-1 pattern.
-If you know Sass, there's no new libraries to learn, and no extra dependencies besides React and Sass.
+If you know Sass, there’s no new libraries to learn, and no extra dependencies besides React and Sass.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr"><a href="https://twitter.com/rmurphey">@rmurphey</a> those problems can all be solved with good architecture and preprocesseors  <a href="https://t.co/JqbK3SBD6d">https://t.co/JqbK3SBD6d</a></p>&mdash; Una Kravets (@Una) <a href="https://twitter.com/Una/status/608271323941486592">June 9, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The problems that Christopher Chedeau lists in his "CSS in JS" presentation are valid problems, albeit ones that are easily solved with a well-defined stylesheet architecture, organizational structure, and Sass (or any other preprocessor).
-Styling the web isn't easy, and there are many very useful open-source Sass tools and libraries for grids, typography, breakpoints, animations, UI pattern libraries, and more to help develop stylesheets for components much more efficiently.
+Styling the web isn’t easy, and there are many very useful open-source Sass tools and libraries for grids, typography, breakpoints, animations, UI pattern libraries, and more to help develop stylesheets for components much more efficiently.
 Take advantage of these Sassy resources.

 Check out the [example simple React datepicker](https://github.com/davidkpiano/react-simple-datepicker) on Github for an example of how Sass can be used to style React components.
 Oh, and here is a CodePen for you, as a treat!